excellent-react/form/README.md

 };
 ```
 ### Note :
-Custom input Components that has `customFieldHandler` hooked, don't need to implement anything for update `formValues`, it would always regardless of watch mode.
+Custom input component that has `customFieldHandler` hooked, doesn't need to implement anything to update `formValues`.
+It would be updated always regardless of the watch mode.

 ## **✅ Form Validation**

-To enable form validation with `useForm` it requires `Yup` validation library to be install.
+To enable form validation with `useForm` it requires `Yup` validation library to be installed.
 [Yup get started here](https://github.com/jquense/yup#install)

-Below shows basic example of validation integrated form.
+Here is a basic example of a validation integrated form.
 ```jsx
 import React from 'react';
 import { useForm } from '@excellent-react/form';